YellowJacket17/michaels-adventure/README.md

 Anything other than the above three will automatically result in "static" as a default value.

-The "map" field indicates which map an entity should automatically be loaded into.
-In other words, when said map is loaded, the entity will also be loaded and placed appropriately.
-If an entity is not tied to a particular map, simply omit this field and load it individually.

 The "collision" field determines whether an entity is solid or not.
 For example, if set to "false", other entities will be able to walk through the entity.
 If set to "true", other entities will not be able to walk through the entity.

 The "hidden" field determines whether an entity will be invisible by default.

+The "map" field indicates which map an entity should automatically be loaded into.
+In other words, when said map is loaded, the entity will also be loaded and placed appropriately.
+If an entity is not tied to a particular map, simply omit this field and load the entity individually.

+If the "mapStates" array is omitted, then the entity will be loaded into the map specified in the "map" field regardless of map state.
+This field is not used if an entity is loaded individually.

 Any omitted attributes will be assigned a default value of "0", with the exceptions of "name" and "speed".
 The "name" field will be assigned an empty string by default.